 Cow’s Milk & Dairy

-Dairy causes spikes in growth hormones that affect sebaceous glands size and increase the risk for breakouts.
+Does milk cause acne?
+For many years Dermatologist di not think that dairy causes acne.
+Recent research proves the opposite.
+Dairy causes spikes in growth hormones that affect sebaceous glands size and increase the risk of breakouts.
 If you want a dairy alternative to milk, try almond milk, rice milk, coconut milk or hemp milk.

 Soy Milk & Tofu